 Apple CarPlay: What can it do?

-Siri is the heart and soul of Apple CarPlay, allowing for hands-free and eye-free access to numerous functions on your iPhone.
+Siri is the heart of Apple CarPlay, allowing for hands-free and eye-free access to numerous functions on your iPhone.

-Apple CarPlay will stream music from Apple Music or Spotify, along with podcasts, audiobooks, and iTunes Radio from your iPhone through your car's stereo system.
+Apple CarPlay will stream music from Apple Music, Spotify, Amazon Music or Google Play Music, along with podcasts and audiobooks from your iPhone through your car's stereo system.

-You can browse tracks manually through the dedicated CarPlay Apple Music and Spotify apps using touch, built-in controls or via Siri with a related voice command.
+You can browse tracks manually through the dedicated CarPlay Apple Music, Spotify or other compatible music streaming app using touch, built-in controls or via Siri with a related voice command.

 You'll also get turn-by-turn directions, which will appear on your car's dashboard screen, as well as on the driver dash on some models.
 Siri can be used to plan routes and get directions via voice commands, and it will talk back to you and provide audible turn-by-turn directions.